Case Study

 Overview

 • Cambridge Village Apartments (the “Property”) was a distressed HUD mortgaged project that was purchased via a foreclosure sale.
 Mark Barineau was the GP at RMI that led the Property’s acquisition, rehab, asset management and property management.
-The Property was later managed by Lionsmark leading up to the sale.
+The Property was later owned/operated by Lionsmark leading up to the sale.

 • Acquired through a verbal auction, the Property was in need of a significant renovation and was upgraded into a B-class apartment complex, generating a 39.7% Gross IRR and a 29.0 EMx over 23 years.